 - Simple and inexpensive maintenance and repair

-A Sonolator high pressure emulsification system and homogenizing skid consists of a PD pump, motor, instrumentation, safety valves, VFD inverter cabinets with operator controls, and in many instances, PLC automation.
+A typical Sonolator high pressure emulsification system consists of a PD pump, motor, instrumentation, safety valves, VFD inverter cabinets with operator controls, and in many instances, PLC automation.

 Multiple-Feed Inline Production

-As a multiple-feed system, the Sonolator is unique to the world of mixing.
-The system’s mass flow meters distribute ratioed water and liquid bulk materials into a high-pressure mixing chamber to instantly create fine emulsions and dispersion.
-The photo below shows three PD pumps with mass flow meters, instrumentation and PLC automation.
-By metering water from its source, these mixers reduce tank space typically required with batch mixing and can produce over 20 tons of shampoo and body wash from a five ton tank, thanks to the two onboard pumps metering water and SLES directly from their storage vessels.
+Sonic is the only company that designs multiple-feed high pressure homogenizers.
+These custom designed systems use several PD pumps and mass flow meters to distribute water and liquid bulk materials at the proper ratio into the Sonolator high-pressure mixing chamber where very fine emulsions and dispersions are formed instantly.
+The system can process these incoming streams at differing temperatures as well which reduces heating and cooling time and costs.
+The system below features 3 PD pumps with mass flow meters, instrumentation and PLC automation.
+By metering water from its source, these mixers reduce the tank space typically required with batch mixing.
+In shampoo and body wash production, we can produce over 20 tons of shampoo and body wash from a 5 ton tank by metering 3 streams simultaneously into the Sonolator homogenizer mixer.

-In lotions production, the process unit can meter a hot oil phase with an ambient water phase and make a superb emulsion with a lower final temperature, which reduces a 8-10 hours process to under 2 hours.
+In lotions production, our processing skid can meter a hot oil phase with an ambient water phase and make a superb emulsion with a lower final temperature, which reduces a 8-10 hours process to under 2 hours.
 We have designed several SLES Dilution systems that meter and disperse SLES and water without any mixing tanks while transferring directly to a downstream process.

 - Bulk material metering from storage containers